 9.2 Over Referral Policy Recommendations - should be used as the standard unless otherwise negotiated with the Property Manager, SSF, and Service Provider.

-- 9.2.1 1-29 Units five (5) over referrals - 9.2.2 30+ units 20% of the total number of units to the nearest whole number. - 9.3 Five (5) "over referrals" will remain after lease-up. - 9.3.1 Clients must be approved by SHRA and Property Management and waiting for the next available unit. - 9.3.2 That number will be replenished when needed to maintain five (5) for back filling units. - 9.3.3 Units must be filled on a first come first served basis. - 9.3.4 Clients on the waitlist or clients who were "over referred" will be first in line for the next property.

-10. Create Clients What to Expect FAQ

-- 10.1 Use the Client What to Expect FAQ template specific to the property. - 10.2 This checklist should be provided to the clients or to the Service Providers who will provide it to the clients as soon as possible after a client is approved for a unit. - 10.3 The purpose is to help the client understand the property and ensure they aren't surprised when they show up to move into the unit.

-11. Add all resources to SHRA's Box

-- 11.1 This must happen prior to the Kickoff Lease-Up Meeting.

-- 11.2 Add the following:

-- 11.2.1 Project Timeline

-- 11.2.2 Project Information Form

-- 11.2.3 Selection Criteria-Unit Leasing Matrix

-- 11.2.4 Over Referral Numbers

-- 11.2.5 Client What to Expect FAQ

-- 11.2.6 Other resources as needed
+9.2.1 1-29 Units - five (5) over referrals 9.2.2 $30+$ units - 20% of the total number of units to the nearest whole number.
+9.3 Five (5) "over referrals" will remain after lease-up.
+9.3.1 Clients must be approved by SHRA and Property Management and waiting for the next available unit.
+9.3.2 That number will be replenished when needed to maintain five (5) for back filling units.
+9.3.3 Units must be filled on a first come first served basis.
+9.3.4 Clients on the waitlist or clients who were "over referred" will be first in line for the next property.
+10. Create Clients What to Expect FAQ Use the Client What to Expect FAQ template specific to the property.
+This checklist should be provided to the clients or to the Service Providers who will provide it to the clients as soon as possible after a client is approved for a unit.
+10.3 The purpose is to help the client understand the property and ensure they aren't surprised when they show up to move into the unit.
+11. Add all I resources to SHRA's Box 11.1 This must happen prior to the Kickoff Lease-Up Meeting.
+11.2 Add the following: 11.2.1 Project Timeline 11.2.2 Project Information Form 11.2.3 Selection Criteria-Unit Leasing Matrix 11.2.4 Over Referral Numbers 11.2.5 Client What to Expect FAQ11.2.6 Other resources as needed DEVELOPERS Developer must request the Housing Onboarding Packet from SSF (step 3) before - Kickoff Lease-Up Meeting.
+The resources in the packet will be covered during the meeting. iskeff Lesse Un Meeting ickoff Lease-Up Meeting Include the following on the meeting invite: 12.1 12.1.1 Housing Provider 12.1.2 SSF 12.1.3 SHRA 12.1.4 BHS 12.1.5 BHS Service Provider 12.2 The agenda should include but not be limited to the following: 12.2.1 Review the PSH Process (this procedure) at a high level so all participants understand their responsibilities.
+12.2.2 Review and confirm the Selection Criteria-Unit Leasing Matrix and the Project Information Form.
+12.2.3 Review the Over Referral numbers and reach consensus on the approach.
+12.2.4 Review the Project Timeline 12.2.5 Confirm the Client's What to Expect Template is available.
+Go to 21 to o continue with the Developer's process or the Property Management Process

-DEVELOPERS

-Note: The Developer must request the Housing Onboarding Packet from SSF (step 3) before holding the Kickoff Lease-Up Meeting.
-The resources in the packet will be covered during the meeting.

-12. Hold Kickoff Lease-Up Meeting

-- 12.1 Include the following on the meeting invite: - 12.1.1 Housing Provider - 12.1.2 SSF - 12.1.3 SHRA - 12.1.4 BHS - 12.1.5 BHS Service Provider - 12.2 The agenda should include but not be limited to the following: - 12.2.1 Review the PSH Process (this procedure) at a high level so all participants understand their responsibilities. - 12.2.2 Review and confirm the Selection Criteria-Unit Leasing Matrix and the Project Information Form. - 12.2.3 Review the Over Referral numbers and reach consensus on the approach. - 12.2.4 Review the Project Timeline - 12.2.5 Confirm the Client's What to Expect Template is available.

-Go to 21 to continue with the Developer's process

-Go to 18 for the Property Management Process